Chat with us, powered by LiveChat

 Does selling a financed car hurt your credit?

-When you trade in a car, can you get cashback?
+When you trade in a car, can you get cash back?

 Who pays top dollar for used cars?

 Several options exist for who pays the highest prices for used cars.
-National wholesale vehicle auctions generally offer the highest prices, as dealers can buy there to resell on their lots.
+National wholesale vehicle auctions generally offer good prices, as dealers can buy there to resell on their lots.
 Franchised car dealerships also aim to pay competitively to maintain inventory for resale.
-Some independent used car dealers focus on buying directly from consumers and may compete more aggressively on price.
+Independent dealers wSome independent used car dealers focus on buying directly from consumers and may compete more aggressively on price.

 Researching recent sale prices for similar makes and models can help sellers gauge the market value and target the outlet most likely to offer top dollar.
 Big-name dealerships also have access to resources for thorough car inspections and valuation reports.